 A fragrant soft steamed cake made from chickpea flour, dhokla are pleasantly yellow in hue, moist and appealing.
 With textural contrasts like coconut and the flavor interplay of mustard seeds, ginger and a shot of heat from green chili paste, they make a satisfying appetizer.
 Aside from an initial fermenting period, preparing dhokla should not be difficult or time-consuming.
 You may have to invest in a steamer or an Indian thali, or tray, and find the appropriate spices, but once you have your materials, you can make quick work of the batter to create delicious morsels in minutes.
-Add this to my Recipe Box.

 - 4 cups sifted chickpea flour

 - Salt to taste

 - 4 tbsp oil